jnozzi/cocoadev.com/markdown/BookCoreMacOSXandUnix.md

 ----**Comments**----

-*Aspects of Cocoa are covered in the book, such as chapters on General/NSTask, Distributed Objects and Rendezvous, along with some interactions that Cocoa has with the underlying OS (Cocoa and threads, performance techniques, using Berkeley sockets in the Cocoa runloop).
-Much of the Unix stuff explains what's going on under the hood of things like General/NSFileManager, General/NSFileHandle, General/NSTask, General/NSPipe, etc., to (hopefully!) make it easier to track down problems.
-There is also usage of General/NSBrowser and General/NSComboBox  ++General/MarkDalrymple
+*Aspects of Cocoa are covered in the book, such as chapters on NSTask, Distributed Objects and Rendezvous, along with some interactions that Cocoa has with the underlying OS (Cocoa and threads, performance techniques, using Berkeley sockets in the Cocoa runloop).
+Much of the Unix stuff explains what's going on under the hood of things like NSFileManager, NSFileHandle, NSTask, NSPipe, etc., to (hopefully!) make it easier to track down problems.
+There is also usage of NSBrowser and NSComboBox  ++MarkDalrymple

 *Great Book - Recommended Reading (2)

 *Mark and Aaron were kind enough to give me a review copy for a slashdot review - I've submitted it there, and will link to it here when it shows up.
 Meanwhile, my impressions are that it's a really useful book.
 I learned a lot of handy tips from it, and really enjoyed the book.
 Thanks for the opportunity to review it, guys!
 My only regret is that there isn't an animal on the cover that we could use to refer to the book.
 Somehow the 'pinwheel book' doesn't have the right ring.

---General/MichaelMcCracken
+--MichaelMcCracken

 *Update (6/20/03): Since I don't know when/if Slashdot will put the review up, you can see it here: http://disco.ucsd.edu/blog/computers/mac/programming/coreBookReview.html
 *Update (7/01/03): It's shown up on slashdot: http://books.slashdot.org/article.pl?sid=03/07/01/1636204&mode=nocomment&tid=107&tid=126&tid=156&tid=187